-Program descriptions of funding opportunities are generally posted on the AHA website several months prior to the application deadline.
+Program descriptions of funding opportunities are generally posted on the AHA website several months prior to the proposal deadline.
 The program descriptions contain important information that will help you determine which program is right for you.
 Review the posted program descriptions to ensure that you have the most up-to-date program requirements.
 View descriptions of the AHA research programs.

-AHA advises beginning the application process early.
-The applicant is responsible for preparing the application and working with all parties associated with the application to ensure timely submission by the application deadline date.
+AHA advises beginning the proposal process early.
+The applicant is responsible for preparing the proposal and working with all parties associated with the proposal to ensure timely submission by the proposal deadline date.